ckrapu/lc-gpt/README.md

 The first channel contains integer-valued land use/land cover classes.

 The `scripts/prep-dataset.ipynb` notebook implements the data cleaning pipeline.
 The process extracts square image patches from NLCD raster data and optionally combines them with elevation data.
+It also tokenizes the data to enable modeling larger patches with single tokens.

 The required input files are: `nlcd_2021_land_cover_l48_20230630.img`, the National Land Cover Database raster covering the continental US and optionally the SRTM elevation tiles downloaded via `elevation` in `scripts/prep-dataset.ipynb`.
 This script produces `.npz` files named like `data_XX.npz` where `XX` is the resolution of the data produced by the pipeline.
 This file has the following key/value pairs: